It is almost impossible to find a language learning app today that does not put it at the forefront of the learning process.

 But what makes it really interesting is that you can also adjust the source language.

-This way you can continue to improve your language skills while you’re learning a third language.
+That way, you can continue to improve your second language skills while you’re learning a third one.
 The sky’s the limit.

 What I do have to mention is that not all translations and audio recordings are perfect.
 This is something Glossika needs to improve.
-Fortunately, they are constantly working on it.
+Fortunately, they are continually working on it.

 The Glossika team has already re-recorded a lot of the audio and is constantly trying to improve its app.
 Even so, it could be a bit of a letdown for some people.